Spital, Merseyside

-Spital (/ˈspɪtəl/) is a village in the Metropolitan Borough of Wirral, in Merseyside, England.
-It is located mid-way on the Wirral Peninsula, and is mostly incorporated into the town of Bebington and the most westerly point of Spital forms the most northern edge of Bromborough.
+Spital (/ˈspɪtəl/) is a village in the Metropolitan Borough of Wirral, England within the Liverpool City Region.
+It occupies a central-eastern location on the Wirral Peninsula, and has become mostly incorporated into the town of Bebington due to urban sprawl, with its most easterly point also adjoining the northern edge of Bromborough.

-Spital is primarily a residential suburb which has apartments, and close proximity to the motorway network.
-The area contains shops including a cafe and a hat shop, two bars and a primary school.
+Spital is primarily a residential suburb with houses and some apartments, within close proximity to the motorway network.
+Local businesses in the area include a cafe, a hat shop and two bars.
+There is also a primary school.
+The Brotherton Park and Dibbinsdale Nature Reserve is located in Spital.

 Toponym

 The name "Spital" is a place or building known as a "spital house" that acted as a hospital or colony for lepers.
 However, the name might have been derived from the term "hospitality" - due to the large number of people working at the manorial estate in Poulton Lancelyn.
 Other original names of the village were "Poulton cum Spital" and "Spital Old Hall" until Spital was formally adopted at the end of the 19th century.
 It could also be a corruption of the Welsh ysbyty, as seen in place names like Spittal, Pembrokeshire.